 Finding parking spaces in big cities can be a nightmare, and illegally parked vehicles will be swiftly removed by tow truck (known locally as the pauk, or “spider”) and impounded until payment of a fine.
 Most cities have garages where you can leave your car for a small fee.
 Hotels usually have designated parking areas for their guests – some offer free parking, others charge a daily rate.
 Private apartments usually come with a parking space, unless they are located in the middle of a historic town, in which case available parking may be quite a walk away.

 Car rental in Croatia works out cheaply if you rent the vehicle for a reasonable period of time – costing around 820Kn per day to 1600Kn a week for a small hatchback with unlimited mileage, depending on the season.
 The major rental chains have offices in all the larger cities and at Zagreb airport; addresses are detailed in the Guide.
 Most travel agents in Croatia will organize car rental through one of the big international firms or a local operator.
-It’s usually cheaper if you arrange rental in advance, either through one of the agents listed below or with some of the specialist tour operators listed.
+It’s usually cheaper if you arrange rental in advance.

 Everything you need to know before you set off.